IDMEFv2/Android-Alerter/README.md

 The actual version is a POC that will be improved.
 The objective is to test the use of live geolocation in a moving asset and also confirm IDMEFv2 is quite easy to implement anywhere.

 Prerequiite:
-- An Android phone for sending IDMEFv2 messages
+- An Android phone for sending IDMEFv2 messages (should work at least on Android 11 and later)
 - An IDMEFv2 SIEM Server for receiving IDMEFv2 messages

 IMPORTANT: If app already installed, it's safer for the moment to desinstall instead of upgrading (not fully tested)